Twelvelines/WispfairyPi/README.md

 # WispfairyPi
-Meager scripts for enabling and disabling Raspberry Pi as eth-to-wlan bridge, solely for makeshift or conceptual purpose.
+Meager scripts for enabling and disabling Raspberry Pi as eth-to-wlan bridge, solely for makeshift or conceptual purposes.
 Based on [the very tutorial on Raspberry Pi Documentation Website][1].
 Please see the content of it for how the files should be prepared.

 ## Dis(?)-features (Disclaimer)
 1. Not atomic